-Concrete shall be placed in a manner to avoid segregation, and to work thoroughly around reinforcement, embedded fixtures, and into the corners of forms.
+Concrete shall be placed in a manner to avoid segregation, and to thoroughly work material around reinforcement, embedded fixtures, and into the corners of forms.

 2.4.1 The maximum pour height shall be 4-feet per day.
 All pours shall be consolidated.